fpezzati/k8s/readme.md

 additional layer created by the container (that's the COPY-ON-WRITE mechanism).

 When using volumes, docker creates a volume object in its `/var/lib/docker/volumes` directory: `docker run -v somefolder:/tmp some image`.The shared directory is mount in the container in its additional fs layer, this is called 'Volume Mount'.
-You can specify existing path to mount as volume, this is called 'Volume Bind`.
+You can specify existing path to mount as volume, this is called `Volume Bind`.

 Docker uses 'Storage drivers' to handle fs layers, docker uses which storage driver is available in operating system.